apache/sling-site/src/main/jbake/content/documentation/development/osgi-mock.md

 ## Config Annotations

-Since osgi-mock 3.4.0, it is possible to use the provided `@UpdateConfig` and `@ApplyConfig` annotations to directly construct component property type ("Config") annotations for use as first-class values in unit tests.
+Since osgi-mock 3.4.0, it is possible to use the provided `@UpdateConfig` and `@ConfigType` annotations to directly construct component property type ("Config") annotations for use as first-class values in unit tests.

+### `@UpdateConfig`

+`@UpdateConfig` is used to declare a ConfigurationAdmin configuration update prior to execution of a test using a `@Component`-style property declaration.

+Either the `pid` or `component` Class attribute must be specified for it to have any effect.
+If both are specified, the `pid` attribute takes precedence.

+Multiple `@UpdateConfig` annotations may be specified on the test class and the test method.
+They will be applied in the order they are declared, **starting with the class annotations, then the method annotations**.

+### `@ConfigType`

+`@ConfigType` is used to map a service component's `Config` annotation type to an optional `@Component`-style property declaration, or to a pid to get a configuration from `ConfigurationAdmin` when the type is injected as a test parameter or collected by a `ConfigCollector`.

+All `@UpdateConfig` annotations in scope will be applied before a matching `@ConfigType` annotation is constructed.

+Multiple `@ConfigType` annotations may be specified on the test class and the test method.
+They will be injected into matching parameters in the order they are declared, **starting with the method annotations, then the class annotations**.

 Both osgi-mock.junit4 and osgi-mock.junit5 provide different approaches for convenient reflection and injection of these annotations.

-### JUnit 5: OSGi Config Parameters JUnit Extension
+### JUnit 5: `OsgiConfigParametersExtension` JUnit Extension

 Given an OSGi component class that looks like this: